Interview has been edited for clarity.

-Allergens can enter the body through many routes: via the skin, they can be ingested in the digestive system, or they can be inhaled.
+Dr. Webzell says that allergens can enter the body through many routes: via the skin, the digestive system, or inhalation.
 There's usually a genetic predisposition when it comes to allergies.
-Members of the same family who have allergies have a higher chance of its development.
+If a family member has an allergy, you have a higher chance of developing the same one.

-When the allergen enters the body, it is recognized as a foreign and harmful substance and triggers the production of an antibody called IgE.
+When an allergen enters the body, it is recognized as a foreign and harmful substance and triggers the production of an antibody called IgE.

 5 Most Common Allergens

 The most common airborne allergen is pollen, which causes what we all know as hay fever.
 The second most common is household dust mites.
 Animal dander from dogs and cats is another one, and mold spores are also a common allergen.
 These are the four airborne allergens.

 The most common food allergens are egg whites, cow's milk (learn how this kind of allergy differs from lactose intolerance), soy, wheat, nuts, fish and shellfish, and — less commonly — corn.